Skip to main content

 Flora Ecosystems

-The marine ecosystems feature extensive coral gardens with over 40 species of hard corals and numerous soft coral species.
-Seagrass meadows of turtle grass and manatee grass carpet sandy areas between reefs.
+The marine ecosystems feature extensive coral gardens with 52 species of corals and 25 species of sponges.
+[1] Seagrass meadows of turtle grass and manatee grass carpet sandy areas between reefs.
 Mangrove forests fringe the sheltered shores, stabilizing sediments and filtering runoff.
 On the islands, tropical dry forest remnants contain species adapted to the salt-spray environment including buttonwood, sea grape, and cacti.

 Geology